 Hiring talented and hardworking people at every level in your retail business can have a positive impact on your business — whether you’re there or not.

 Start by clearly defining everyone’s specific role and offer solid training that teaches your employees to be responsible for their actions.
-Your focus should be on steering the ship, managing employees, and building key relationships for your retail business.
+Your focus should be on steering the ship, managing employees and employee schedules, and building key relationships for your retail business.
 If you’re away, no area of the company should fall short because there will be no one specific area for which you’re solely responsible.

 Give your deputies room to bring new ideas to the table.
 They might have new thoughts on solving problems or find better ways that produce more effective outcomes that you’ve never thought of — but you won’t know until you step back and put your trust in them.